deadpanther/deadpanther/README.md

 - 🔭 I’m currently working on React and Flutter applications
 - 🌱 I’m currently learning Flutter
-- 👯 I’m looking to collaborate on Web/Mobile Dev or any other ML?DL Projects.
+- 👯 I’m looking to collaborate on Web/Mobile Dev or any other ML/DL Projects.
 - 🤔 I’m looking for help with
 - 📫 How to reach me: LinkedIn => https://www.linkedin.com/in/neel-shah-4aa638148/